 Sl.
-No Item Description Number of accounts Total outstanding (in ₹ crore) 2 Projects under implementation accounts sanctioned during the quarter.
+No Item Description Number of accounts Total outstanding (in ₹ crore) 1 Projects under implementation accounts at the beginning of the quarter.
+2 Projects under implementation accounts sanctioned during the quarter.
 3 Projects under implementation accounts where DCCO has been achieved during the quarter 4 Projects under implementation accounts at the end of the quarter.
 (1+2-3) 5 Out of '4' - accounts in respect of which resolution process involving extension in original / extended DCCO, as the case may be, has been invoked.
 5.1 Out of '5' - accounts in respect of which Resolution plan has been implemented.
 5.2 Out of '5' - accounts in respect of which Resolution plan is under implementation.
 5.3 Out of '5' - accounts in respect of which Resolution plan has failed.
 6 Out of '5', accounts in respect of which resolution process involving extension in original / extended DCCO, as the case may be, has been invoked due to change in scope and size of the project.
 7 Out of '5', account in respect of which cost overrun associated with extension in original / extended DCCO, as the case may be, was funded 7.1 Out of '7', accounts where SBCF was sanctioned during financial closure and renewed continuously 7.2 Out of '7', accounts where SBCF was not pre-sanctioned or renewed continuously 8 Out of '4' - accounts in respect of which resolution process not involving extension in original / extended DCCO, as the case may be, has been invoked.
 8.1 Out of '8' - accounts in respect of which Resolution plan has been implemented.
 8.2 Out of '8' - accounts in respect of which Resolution plan is under implementation.
 8.3 Out of '8' - accounts in respect of which Resolution plan has failed.

-Note: The disclosure shall be as specified in [Reserve Bank of India \(Commercial Banks - Resolution of Stressed Assets\) Directions, 2025](#), as amended from time to time.
-For ease of reference the disclosure template has been reproduced here.
+Note: This is a quarterly disclosure beginning from October 1, 2025.
+The bank shall be guided by the [Reserve Bank of India \(Commercial Banks - Resolution of Stressed Assets\) Directions, 2025](#), as amended from time to time.

-(ix) Disclosure under resolution framework for COVID-19-related Stress exposures, and personal loans, while classifying such exposures as Standard.
+(xi) Disclosure under resolution framework for COVID-19-related Stress

-(a) A special window under the Prudential Framework was extended to enable the lenders to implement a resolution plan in respect of eligible corporate
+(a) A special window under the Prudential Framework was extended to enable the lenders to implement a resolution plan in respect of eligible corporate exposures, and personal loans, while classifying such exposures as Standard.